zX3no/Omnia/README.md

   https://go.dev/doc/install

+TODO rewrite this.

 This language is somehow more complicated than rust.
 The functions are super weird, `ReadString` reads up to a certain character and includes it.
 So your always going to have `\r\n` in your input.
 Worse than that, there's no pop function.
 Not epic.
-I can't believe how bad the documentation is and how shit the api is.
+I can't believe how bad the documentation is and how shit the API is.
 I see why V exists now, yikes...
 I do like the way it auto imports modules I would like that for rust since it's such an import heavy language.